ed2c/wisselstroom_demo/README.md

 R project to demonstrate the use of  `wisselstroom` package with example script

-The enclosed pdf is from a workshop in june 2024.
-Since then, the functions are updated and renamed.
+The enclosed pdf ( in dutch :) ) is from a workshop in november 2024.
-So do not be confused if you cannot reproduce the code in the pdf. it is no longer possible with the curent wisselstroom package.